LorenzMu/udocoin/README.md

 The server will be running on [localhost:80](http://localhost).

+Go to [localhost/miner](http://localhost/miner) to check information about your server and the blockchain.

 ### Without Docker

 To run the udocoin miner application without Docker, you need to have at least Python 3.8 installed.